Encounter (game): Awards

-A comment by Tatiana Jurieva, a psychologist:

-"Molokososy" captain Dmitry Kruchkov comments on a past game:

-An opinion on Encounter as social phenomenon by a participant Eugene:

-An aftergame comment by 2004 Eurovision contest winner Ruslana:

 Celebrities who participated or judged games

 These are some of famous people who took part in Encounter game Ruslana, Alex Exler, Dmitry Puchkov, Ales Mukhin, Ville Haapasalo, KVN team Fyodor Dvinyatin, Yevgeni Grishkovetz, Boris Strugatsky, Diana Arbenina, Sergey Pimenov, Konstantin Rykov, Andrey Griboedov, Artur Sitdikov.

 Accidents

 Night games are related with certain risks for participants.
 The organizers point them out in the rules of the game.
 Before the game every team captain hands in an agreement to the organizers.
 These agreements contain signatures of the participants who acknowledge and take the risks they may be subject to.

 The game is rather extreme, therefore players have to be utmost careful, cautious and attentive.
 The list of accidents that occurred during the Encounter games: